 Music 2010 Rainbow Warriors EP

-Rainbow Warriors EP (VREP-003) Velvet Razor’s third EP.
+Rainbow Warriors Music EP (VREP-003) Velvet Razor’s third EP.

-It was created so as to PR the band using the services of PR company
+It was created to PR the band while using the services of PR company in Mid 2010

 Velvet Razor Rainbow Warriors

-Taken from the Velvet Razor EP "The Wyvern" Released in
+“Rainbow Warriors EP” “Victims of love” by Velvet Razor (C) 2013 All rights reserved.
+Taken from the Velvet Razor EP “The Wyvern” Released in February 2008 Victims of love

 About::